Forest industry

 In Finland the processing of raw materials from forests into sawn wood and paper products started at the end of the 19th century.
 Besides wood products and paper, today wood is also utilised for the manufacture of fabrics, medicines, chemicals, functional foods, animal feed, plastics, cosmetics, smart packaging materials and transport biofuels.

-Forest industry is a key source of wellbeing in Finland.
+Forest industry is a key source of well-being in Finland.
 The share of exports in forest industry production varies from 97% to 48%, depending on the product category.
-In 2022 the value of forest industry’s exports totalled EUR 15 billion, 28% of this from paperboard exports.
-The share of paper and pulp was about 20% each, that of sawn wood about 18% and that of plywood about 5%.
+In 2023 the value of forest industry’s exports totalled EUR 12 billion, 27% of this from paperboard exports.
+The share of paper and pulp was about 20% each, that of sawn wood about 15%.

 The forest sector is an important employer especially outside the major urban centres.
 Relative to its size, of the world countries Finland is the most strongly dependent on forests and leans the most on the activities of the forest sector.
 This is also why Finland now possesses unique competence and skills in forest management and forest industry.